 The goal of Guilford County Schools is to identify and support, as early as possible, students who are below grade level and not likely to meet State Accountability Standards.
-Those standards include End-of-Grade tests at grades 3-8 in reading and math, grades 5 and 8 in science, and at the secondary level, End-of-Course assessments in English II, NC Math 1 and Biology.
+State accountability is measured through End-of-Grade tests at grades 3-8 in reading and math, grades 5 and 8 in science, and at the secondary level, End-of-Course assessments in English II, NC Math 1, NC Math 3 and Biology.
 To assist students in meeting Student Accountability Standards at the elementary (grades 3-8) and secondary level, GCS has developed interim assessments for these courses, as well as other interventions to support student academic growth.